 Senior engineers with decades of experience

-To go one step further, I know some amazing power engineers who have been in the game for nearly 50 years.
+I know some incredible power engineers who have been in the game for nearly 50 years.
 And guess what?
 They still rely on reference materials in their work.
 They consult codes, guidelines, equations, and so much more.

 High-level engineering work